dh-epfl-students/dhlab-cultural-weaponisation-ukraine-benchmark/README.md

-all_user_contribs.csv             # All contributions of top10 user gathered by WP user contrib API. df_user_known.csv                 # All weap username matched in the finegrained2 df_user_unknown.csv               # All the weap username not found in the finegrained2
+all_user_contribs.csv             # All contributions of top10 user gathered by WP user contrib API. df_user_known.csv                 # All weap username matched in the finegrained2 df_user_unknown.csv               # All the weap username not found in the finegrained2 fg_user_known_delux.csv           # ll weap username matched in the finegrained2 with extra info for analysis
 ```